1. Introduction

 If bytesSoFar equals totalBytes, then break.

-Since this is the only exit condition for the loop, we are guaranteed to fire a
+Since this is the only non-failure exit condition for the loop, we will never miss firing a

 downloadprogress